-During 2020, the Board of Directors met ten (10) times, the audit committee met eight (8) times, the corporate governance and nominating committee met seven (7) times, the compensation committee met six (6) times, the compliance and quality committee met three (3) times, the cybersecurity committee met one (1) time, and the finance committee met sixteen (16) times.
+During 2021, the Board of Directors met eight (8) times, the audit committee met nine (9) times, the corporate governance and nominating committee met four (4) times, the compensation committee met seven (7) times, the compliance and quality committee met three (3) times, and the finance committee met five (5) times.

-Each nominee for director at the 2020 annual meeting of stockholders and each director in office as of the 2020 annual meeting of stockholders attended such meeting held on May 7, 2020.
-Each current director attended at least 75% of the total meetings of the Board and each committee on which he or she served in 2020.
+Each nominee for director at the 2021 annual meeting of stockholders and each director in office as of the 2021 annual meeting of stockholders attended such meeting held on May 6, 2021.
+Each current director attended at least 75% of the total meetings of the Board and each committee on which he or she served in 2021.